numerous-com/numerous-widgets/docs/save_load_widget.md

 # Save & Load Widget

 The Save & Load widget provides a user interface for managing a flat list of items, configurations, or cases.
-It allows users to search, load, save, reset, and create new items while synchronizing with the application.
+It allows users to search, load, save, reset, create new items, and rename existing items while synchronizing with the application.

 ## Features